Jesr2104/Trickywords-google-sheets/README.md

 # Google Sheets Project

-This project utilizes a Google Sheets document as a quick and efficient way to collect APIs and organize data.
+This project utilizes a Google Sheets document as a quick and efficient way to collect APIs and sort data.
 The data is separated by past book entries and formatted into JSON using Python, making it easy to insert into a database.
 This project also utilizes the real-time Firebase database to store the data.

 **To set up this project, the following steps should be taken:**